-Outstanding debt and net debt / Net cash: are non-IFRS financial measures which do not have a standardised meaning prescribed by IFRS.
-These non-IRFS financial measures are provided because management uses the information to a) analyse financial strength and b) manage the capital structure of the Company.
-These non-IFRS measures are used to ensure capital is managed effectively in order to support the Company's ongoing operations and needs.
+Net cash: is a non-IFRS financial measure which does not have a standardised meaning prescribed by IFRS.
+This non-IRFS financial measure is provided because management uses the information to a) analyse financial strength and b) manage the capital structure of the Company.
+This non-IFRS measure is used to ensure capital is managed effectively in order to support the Company's ongoing operations and needs.